Customer log-in

 Automotive Edge Computing Consortium

-An organization focused on driving the network and computing infrastructure needs of automotive big data.
+An industry consortium focused on network and computing infrastructure for connected vehicles, automotive data, and edge computing.

 W3C